devugo/asb-fe-test/README.md

-SHOPMATE E-COMMERCE WEBSITE
+ASB FE TEST 1
 =============================

 ## Overview
-This project was built on React using hooks and Redux store So i basically set up the app like a real e-commerce app if i were to build one.
+This project is built on React using hooks and Redux store

 ## Project Structure
 Below shows the project structure;